What is SAP HANA?

 Find out everything you need to know about SAP's in-memory database platform

-SAP HANA is an in-memory database platform that allows data to be analysed at high speed by processing information stored in RAM memory, rather than having to access it from a hard disk or SSD.
-This enables other programs to work with vast quantities of data much more rapidly than they would otherwise be able to.
+As the name suggests, it's the flagship product of German software giant SAP.
+It is an in-memory database platform that analyses data at high speeds by processing information stored in RAM memory, instead of getting it from the hard disk or SSD.
+This way it allows other programmes to use vast quantities of data much more rapidly than they would otherwise be able to.

 How does SAP HANA work?